Anchorage Zoo Memories

 The woman jumped the safety rails and Binky stuck his head through the bars and grabbed her.
 The woman survived, but Binky had her shoe in his mouth (see the picture above).
 Binky kept the shoe for 3 days before zoo officials were able to retrieve it.

-You can read more about Binky the Polar Bear right now.
+You can read more about Binky the Polar Bear and remember when.

 Anchorage’s First Traffic Light